JuliusNixi/CROSS/DB/README.md

     ...
 ]

 That's because, by using EXACTLY these formats, the project is optimized to append new users / orders without rewriting the whole files to avoid intensive I/O operations in case of large files.
-If the files are valid .json, but not written in this format (like the "storicoOrdini.json"), the software when reading it to load the users / orders, will try to format them in this way, rewriting them.
+If the files are valid .json, but not written in this format (like the "storicoOrdini.json"), the software when reading it to load the users / orders, will try to format them in this way, rewriting them on the disk in a copy.